 - Meeting – We’ll suggest a meeting should your products or services seem to be compatible with our needs.
-We’ll be happy to visit with you at your site, providing you an opportunity to educate us about your capabilities.
+We’ll be happy to visit with you at your site, providing you with an opportunity to educate us about your capabilities.

 - Communication –After the initial meeting, it is imperative that we maintain routine, open communication.
 Should we pursue a contractual relationship with your firm, we will discuss with you the appropriate method for you to propose to us.
-We will share with you the timing of the proposal process, business parameters your proposal should address and anticipated business any resulting contract may bring.
+We will share with you the timing of the proposal process, the business parameters your proposal should address and the anticipated business any resulting contract may bring.

 - Contract Implementation – Should your proposal result in a contract through a bid or negotiation process, Purchasing Services will work closely with your firm to launch the agreement to all potential university customers.
 We will discuss with you an array of creative methods that can be used to educate those customers about your products, all designed to promote contract growth by demonstrating the value of the contract.